Spine and Orthopedic Center of New Mexico

 - Spinal therapy

-If you need surgery, Dr. Osmani may recommend anterior cervical discectomy and fusion (ACDF).
-During this surgery, he removes your herniated disc and replaces it with a bone graft.
+If you need surgery, the team may recommend anterior cervical discectomy and fusion (ACDF).
+During this surgery, they remove your herniated disc and replace it with a bone graft.
 The graft prevents your vertebrae from rubbing together or collapsing.

-In cases where your neck joints are worn down due to degenerative osteoarthritis and your spinal cord is compressed causing gate, balance problem, and weakness in the extremities, Dr. Osmani may recommend a cervical laminoplasty.
+In cases where your neck joints are worn down due to degenerative osteoarthritis and your spinal cord is compressed causing gate, balance problems, and weakness in the extremities, your specialist may recommend a cervical laminoplasty.
 This is a surgery that relieves pressure on your cervical spinal nerves by repositioning or reshaping bone in your neck.